gdscwm/real-time-chat-app/README.md

                     <button type="submit">Send</button>
                 </div>
             </form>

         </div>
     </div>

 </body>

 </html>
 ```

-In the `index.html` above, we have linked the necessary plugins such as our `style.css` which will soon be created, HTMX and bootstrap 5.
+In the `index.html` above, we have linked the necessary plugins such as our `style.css` which will soon be created, HTMX and Bootstrap 5.

 ### message.html